Argentina finds liquid cocaine inside transformers' oil

 Police suspect this type of trafficking is on the rise, the Argentine media reported.

-In February, liquid cocaine was found hidden in a tanker lorry.'Not afraid'
+In February, liquid cocaine was found hidden in a tanker lorry.

 The transformers made it through customs controls in Argentina and in Mexico, Mr Berni said.